Use an SPF record to help with email delivery

 What the record looks like

 SPF records are added to your domain's DNS as a TXT record.
 Help Scout only supports TXT type records, as the SPF type records are no longer supported.
-To authorize emails sent by Help Scout, the TXT record should look something like this:
+To authorize emails sent by Help Scout, the TXT record should look something like this in your DNS provider:

 v=spf1 a mx include:helpscoutemail.com ~all